-Hi, my name is Hannah, I’m 25 and I live in a coastal town outside of Newcastle in England.
+Hi, my name is Hannah, I’m 26 and I live in a coastal town in England.
 I am a huge anxious bean and I have suffered with depression multiple times in my life.
-I mainly suffer the most around winter, and I tend to pick myself up again in the summer, if I could hibernate the winter away like those animals from that Over the Hedge, I would, but unfortunately I can’t so instead I pretend like I’m OK and carry on as normal (not healthy, I know!).
+I mainly suffer the most around winter, and I tend to pick myself up again in the summer.

-I have decided to create this blog as a way to help others who suffer with the same mental health issues I do.
+I have decided to create this blog as a way to help others who suffer with mental health problems.
 For me, this has been a lifetime battle but depression really reared it’s ugly head back in 2014 when I was studying at university.

 Two weeks later I was standing on a bridge.